 Teens need love

 All children thrive from love, security and a strong foundation no matter what age they are.
 Even if they have a little attitude or act like they don't need you, they probably do.
 Teens respond really well to lots of praise, love and affection.
 They still need their parents around to offer support, guidance and structure to help them to feel secure.

 Teenagers need privacy

-They constantly worry about their looks, their bodies, and the strange feelings and thoughts they are experiencing.
+They’re often worried about their looks, their bodies, and the strange feelings and thoughts they are experiencing.
 Whether it's lack of self-confidence or just a curiosity about the way their bodies are developing, they need time to sort out things for themselves.
-Give them space and don't take it personally if they prefer not to talk to you.
+Give them time and space and try not to take it personally if they prefer not to talk to you.

 Teenagers need boundaries

 They may kick up a fuss about being old enough to look after themselves, but the truth is that teenagers don't always make the right choices and they know this as well as you do.
-Setting out some ground rules makes it clear that they're being looked after and despite the fuss that they make about being in charge of their own lives, the boundaries actually make them feel safe and secure.
+Setting clear and consistent boundaries which you talk through with them can make them feel safe and secure.
 Be prepared to discuss your reasoning and try to be open to their views and having to compromise sometimes.
 Read more about boundaries.

 Listening to your teen

 Sometimes they think you're not giving them a chance to make their case.
-If you want teenagers to listen to then you should try to make the effort to listen as well.
+If you want teenagers to listen to you, try to make the effort to listen as well.
 Let it be in their time and at their pace.
-Show them that their ideas and opinions matter, even if you disagree with them and every now and then, try to negotiate something that's fair to you both and then let them take responsibility for their own decisions.
+Show them that their ideas and opinions matter, even if you disagree with them.
+Every now and then, try to negotiate something that's fair to you both and then let them take responsibility for their own decisions.
 Read more about communicating with your teen.

 It may help to chat to other parents on our forums to find out how they are dealing with this issue within their family life.
 You can also talk to us online via our live chat service, email us at firstname.lastname@example.org or call us on our helpline on 0808 800 2222 to speak to trained family support worker.

-If you feel your teen may benefit from talking to someone about how they are feeling, they can get support from Give Us a Shout who provide a texting service.
+If you feel your teen may benefit from talking to someone about how they’re feeling, they can get emotional support and advice from The Mix.